Mashimo/datascience/README.md

-# Practical Data Science with Python
+# Grassroots Machine Learning
-A collection of examples and tutorials
+A collection of examples and tutorials mainly in Python
 ## datascience
-Main repo.
+Simple library replicating several algorithms for educational purpose.
 Contains the Stats module

+## Regression
+Examples and tutorials for supervised regression
+* Univariate linear regression

 ## visualization
-Contains plot examples done with matplotlib.pyplot which uses the Stats module
+Contains data visualization examples
 * Bar Chart 1 and 2
 * Box plot